Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Discussion

-\textbf{Positive example (emotion objective).} We train a LoRA on the LLM backbone with a forced-choice emotion detection objective on CREMA-D (6~emotions, 7{,}442 clips, standard causal LM loss on assistant tokens only).
-Generation accuracy on held-out samples improves from 17.3\% to 61.8\% (Table~\ref{tab:lora_ablation}).
-Critically, the \emph{emotion probe} at llm-final improves from $.557$ to $.632$ ($+$7.5\%), while the speaker probe remains at chance ($.135$ vs.\ $.137$) and lexical accuracy remains near-ceiling ($.994$).
-Upstream layers (encoder, adapter) are identical across conditions, confirming the change is entirely in the LLM.
-The LoRA reshapes the scoring rule so that, at inference, the decoder responds to emotion-relevant directions while leaving others untouched, as Theorem~\ref{thm:gmi_wasserstein} predicts: the emotion objective reduces $\Wone$ along emotion-correlated dimensions without affecting orthogonal ones.
+\textbf{LoRA with emotion objective.} We fine-tune with LoRA on the LLM backbone using a forced-choice emotion detection objective on CREMA-D (6~emotions, 7{,}442 clips, standard causal LM loss on assistant tokens only).
+We evaluate the effect of LoRA on two measures: linear probe accuracy at the LLM's final layer (measuring what information is accessible in the representation) and task accuracy (measuring whether the decoder actually uses it in its output).
+Task accuracy on held-out samples improves from 17.3\% to 61.8\% (Table~\ref{tab:lora_ablation}).
+The \emph{emotion probe} at llm-final improves from $.557 \pm .006$ to $.632 \pm .011$ ($+$7.5\%), while the speaker probe remains at chance ($.135 \pm .006$ vs.\ $.137 \pm .008$) and lexical accuracy stays near-ceiling ($.994 \pm .001$).
+Upstream layers (encoder, adapter) are shared between conditions, so this is purely a change to the LLM.
+LoRA modifies the scoring rule such that at inference, the decoder will respond to the subset of directions that are emotion-relevant and leave the rest unchanged.
+Consistent with Theorem~\ref{thm:gmi_wasserstein}, the emotion objective reduces $\Wone$ along the subset of directions correlated with emotion, while leaving all others unchanged.

-Together, the negative and positive examples confirm that the training objective determines which dimensions of the scoring rule are reshaped.
-A text-centric objective (ALME) leaves the decoder blind to non-text directions; an objective targeting a specific non-text attribute (emotion) teaches the decoder to respond to exactly that dimension.

-\textbf{Text-aligned encoders are a workaround, not a solution.} Contrastive encoders like CLIP and SigLIP achieve low mismatch by mapping inputs onto text-correlated dimensions, but this is a projection, not a preservation: modality-specific information with no textual correlate is discarded at the encoder.
-The Prismatic comparison confirms this: SigLIP's visual information ``improves'' through the LLM only because it was pre-projected onto text-like directions.
-CLIP gives the LLM access to textual correlates of visual information, not visual information itself.
+\textbf{Text-aligned encoders are a workaround, not a solution.} Contrastive encoders like CLIP and SigLIP achieve low mismatch because they project the input data into the space of text-correlated features.
+The alignment is effective but selective in that it preserves what co-occurs with text and discards the rest.
+The Prismatic comparison shows that SigLIP's visual representations ``enhanced'' by the LLM in fact only looked better because they were pre-projected into text-like directions.
+CLIP provides the LLM with visual features organized along text-correlated dimensions; genuinely visual information (texture, spatial layout) is discarded upstream.